rundsk/dsk/README.md

-# DSK
-## Design System Kit
+# Design System Kit (DSK)

+## Abstract

+tbd

+## Status

 DSK is currently in development and **should not yet be considered for general production use**.
 Please see the _Development_ section for how to build the tool from source.

-## Abstract

-tbd
+We encourage contributions in form of code, design ideas or testing.

 ## Quickstart